jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 12 - BigDataTechnologies.md

 3. **Row-based storage :** Row-based storage makes it a better choice when all the fields need to be accessed
 4. **Data Serialization :** better option for data streaming where data needs to be serialized to share across different system due to its row-based storage
 5. **Language Independent :** uses a binary encoding for serialized data, ensuring storage and data transmission regardless of programming language used
+6. **Fast Serialization:** it depends heavily on its schema, allows data to be written with no prior knowledge of the schema, so it serializes fast and the resulting serialized data is lesser in size

 ##### Disadvantages of Avro Files